UPDATE: Qatar’s Legal System Governance and Business

-The Amir has the right to decline ratification of a draft law and return the same to the Council.
-If the Shoura Council readopts the rejected draft law by the majority of two thirds, the Amir shall endorse the law and promulgate it.
-Notwithstanding the foregoing, the Amir may suspend the implementation of such law for an indefinite period if, in his determination, doing so is in the best interest of the State.
+The Emir has the right to decline ratification of a draft law and return the same to the Council.
+If the Shoura Council readopts the rejected draft law by a majority of two thirds, the Emir shall endorse the law and promulgate it.
+Notwithstanding the foregoing, the Emir may suspend the implementation of such law for an indefinite period if, in his determination, doing so is in the best interest of the State.

-The Chapter Three of the Part Four of the permanent constitution of the state of Qatar points out that The Al-Shoura Council be prescribed for the following rules and procedures:
+Chapter Three of Part Four of the Permanent Constitution of the State of Qatar points out that the Shoura Council be prescribed for the following rules and procedures.

-According to the provisions of Article 80 of the Constitution, the following conditions need to be fulfilled in order to be a member of the Al-Shoura Council:
+According to the provisions of Article 80 of the Constitution, the following conditions need to be fulfilled in order to be a member of the Shoura Council:

-Prior to the discharge of their duties before Al-Shoura Council, the Members shall take the oath in an open session according to Article 92 of the Constitution.
+Prior to the discharge of their duties before the Shoura Council, the members shall take the oath in an open session according to Article 92 of the Constitution.

 According to the provisions of Articles 99 & 100 of the Constitution, in order for the sessions of the Council to be quorum, the majority of the Members must be present provided that the Speaker or his Deputy is present.
-In the event that quorum is not attained, the session shall be adjourned to the next sitting.
+If quorum is not attained, the session shall be adjourned to the next sitting.